Approximate information maximization for bandit games: Numerical experiments

 \subsubsection{KL-UCB}

-This algorithm is another variant of the upper confidence bound (UCB) class, specifically designed for bounded rewards.
+This algorithm is another variant of the upper confidence bound (UCB) class specifically designed for bounded rewards.
 In particular, it is known to be optimal for Bernoulli distributed rewards~\citep{garivier_kl-ucb_2011,cappeKullbackLeiblerUpper2013}.
 For KL-UCB, $F_i$ is expressed as follows:

 where $\Theta$ denotes the definition interval of the posterior distribution.
-By testing various $c$ values for uniform priors, we end up with $c(\marmi{1},\marmi{2}) = 0.00001$.
-Of note, the maximum is found using a dichotomy method using a precision of $10^{-5}$ and a $50$ maximum iterations.
+By testing various $c$ values for uniform priors, we end up with $c(\marmi{1},\marmi{2}) = 0.00001$ ($c=0$ for the 50-armed Gaussian setting and $c=10^{-6}$ for the 2-armed Bernoulli setting).
+Of note, the maximum is found using a dichotomy method using a precision of $10^{-5}$ and a maximum number of iterations of 50.